deanmckee007/JEPA-For-Claims/README.md

 improves training stability by letting the pretrained SAE guide the hierarchical encoders during early epochs.

+## Diffusion Generator

+Set `use_diffusion = True` in `Config` to train and sample from a denoising diffusion model.
+The diffusion generator produces CPT, ICD and TTNC tokens and can replace the heuristic generator during inference.

 # Future state
 I'm considering adding a GAN back to the public version.
 It'd also be nice to extend the generator to longer sequences of claims.